andrewshostak/prognoz-result-service/README.md

 ### Get match result

 1) the scheduled task sends a request to `football-api` to get a fixture data by fixture id.
 Scheduled job spec:
-- the scheduled task in `result-service` starts in 100 minutes after the match starting date.
+- the scheduled task in `result-service` starts in 115 minutes after the match starting date.
-- if the fixture status is not `FT`, `result-service` will send more requests to `football-api`, until receives the `FT` status.
+- if the fixture status is not finished, `result-service` will send more requests to `football-api`, until receives the finished status.
 - the interval between calls to `football-api` is 15 minutes.
 - max number of retries is 5.
 2) when `result-service` receives ended match it cancels scheduled task and updates fixture/match in the DB